Tenari/combatrpg/design_doc.md

 - wear items to boost various combat stats/change techniques(sword vs fist style combat etc)
 - consume pills to heal/gain chi/get temporary boosts to stats etc
 - learn combat techniques from instruction manuals

+### World

+The world is an ancient china fantasy setting with lots of wilderness and secluded meditation locations.
+There are cities as well but players will likely not spend a whole ton of time there as the valuable stuff is out in the wild, and they gain chi more slowly in cities. but cities are a good place to trade stuff and find sparring partners etc. The wilderness has dungeon-like cave systems and dangerous forests and difficult to access mountains and hidden lakes and stuff.
+Designing an attractive and "vast" feeling landscape will be important to making the game fun.

+#### World interactions

+World vs NPCs

+The human NPCs are mostly found in cities and are mostly fairly weak.
+However, killing them causes guards to hunt you, and they are fairly strong.
+There are some dangerous human NPCs out in the wilderness though, usually secluded for cultivation, and not pleased to be interrupted.
+Then there are monsters, found in the wild.
+The more dangerous ones are generally found deeper in the wilderness, or in dungeons.

+World vs Loot

+Pills and pill refining, as well as weapon/armor smithing requires rare ingredients.
+These ingredients can be found out in the wild, or occasionally purchased in cities.

+### NPCs

+There are humans and monsters.
+You can talk to humans, but not to monsters.
+Killing monsters gives you lots of chi.
+Killing humans makes other humans try to kill you.
+Human npcs can trade and teach you things.
+They are mostly in cities.
+Monsters are mostly in the wild.
+Monster parts are often necessary ingredients in magical pills.

+### Loot

+The main things your character wants are magical pills and weapons/armor and instruction manuals.

+Magic pills are consumables and give buffs or chi boosts.
+Pills can be created by players from Ingredients.
+Ingredients are things like rare lotus flowers or magical serpent skin.

+Weapons change what moves you have access to if you equip them, so usually you spec into a specific weapon type (like sword) so you only need to learn sword moves.
+Weapons are expensive but generally give you a benefit in combat as compared to weapon-less attacks.
+Weapons degrade and can break, though, so choosing to use a weapon is not a free benefit.

+Armor slows you down, but makes you live longer.
+Some clothes are enchanted to act as armor and give only the good effects without slowing you down.
+Of course these are expensive.

+Instruction manuals teach you moves to use in combat.

 ## Combat